bshack/white-label-view/README.md

 ## Event Delegation

-The Financial Times event delegation library 'ftdomdelegate' is bundled in the view and accessible with the 'delegate' method.
+The Gator event delegation library is bundled in the view and accessible with the 'delegate' method.

 By default the delegation scope is the view's element scope: